 - Non-alcoholic: The mint julep mocktail is a perfect option for those who prefer not to drink alcohol.

-What You Need to Make Mint Julep Mocktail
+What You Need to Make Virgin Mint Julep

 - Mint leaves: Mint leaves are commonly used as a flavoring or garnish in various drink recipes due to their cooling and refreshing nature.